dedelajoie/wemoinsight/README.md

 field 8 : unknown

-field 9 :  657939175 Energy Today that's our consumption ! (on mwh -> to be divided by 60000 to get the Energy Today
+field 9 :  657939175 Energy Today that's our consumption ! (in mwh -> to be divided by 60000 to get the Energy Today

 field 10 : 7107245804 Total Engery (since when? )

 field 11 : unknown

-then the only thing to do is to get the InsightParam, get the field n# 9  and divide it by 60000
+then the only thing to do if you want get the daily consumption of today is to get the InsightParam and then the field n# 9 that you'll by 60000